thedaviddias/bfdes.in/README.md

 The Blog is edited by supplying Jekyll-like Markdown documents in a posts directory beneath the root.

-When the server boots all the documents are parsed into an object that can be queried.
+When the server-side code is built the posts are bundled using a custom Webpack loader.

 ### Requirements:

-* Node 10.x
+* Node 12.x
 * Yarn 1.10.x

 ### Usage: